yutannihilation/savvy/savvy/docs/design.md

 fallible `new()`.

 Note that, while this is convenient, this might not be good in terms of efficiency in that this requires double size of memory.
+For the details, see `TryFrom<&[T]>` section later.

 ```no_run
 #[savvy]